alonraif/PortHub/README.md

 - Only one folder can be expanded at a time.
 - Use "Move Folder" on a connection to move it between folders.

+### Database tools
+- Use "Export DB" to download an encrypted backup (requires a password).
+- Use "Import DB" to replace all existing data from an encrypted export (password required).

 ## Local development (without Docker)

 1. Install dependencies: